geo-cjd/geo-cjd/README.md

 ## Welcome to my GitHub page!

 ### Overview
 Hi there!
 I'm Connor, a geoscientist with a PhD in Geology and Earth Sciences.
 I started learning about R and Python during my PhD, and have since been learning how to code and ultimately visualise and work with geoscience-based data.
-This repository has some, hopefully useful, examples of code and projects I work on publicly in my spare time.
+This repository is a work in progress of my current day-to-day scripts and has some, hopefully useful, examples of code and projects I work on publicly in my spare time.

 ### Current Projects
 - Python for Geoscience